ReamG/CS262_Wire_Protocol/README.md

 user6
 ```

 - `send` - Will first prompt you for a recipient id, and then a message.
 The recipient id is subject to the same length constraints as above, and the message can be at most 280 characters.
 It will return an error from the server if something goes wrong (like a non-existent user).
-If all is good, you'll see a success message printed to the terminal. -`delete` - Deletes the account of the currently logged in user.
+If all is good, you'll see a success message printed to the terminal.
+- `delete` - Deletes the account of the currently logged in user.
 If there were any remaining messages, they are deleted, never to be seen again.

 ### IMPORTANT NOTES